Updated on 2 November 2022

 Baby dropping is one of the signs that you are nearing labor.
 Breaking the enigma of the word, baby dropping refers to the process when the baby descends lower into the pelvis and this usually occurs towards the end of the 3rd trimester.
-You might get anxious when somebody mentions baby dropping but they are actually referring to a term known as Lightening.
+You might get anxious when somebody mentions baby dropping but they are actually referring to a term known as lightening.
 For first-time pregnancies, baby dropping/lightening can happen anytime between 34-36 weeks whereas if you are already a mother then the baby might not drop until your labor begins.
 There are no strict timelines or an accurate science to understand its occurrence.
-Signs and symptoms of Lightening are as follows:

 Take frequent breaks if your job involves sitting on a chair for too long.
-Keep stretching for few minutes and do not hide your pregnancy from your boss and colleagues.
+Keep stretching for a few minutes and do not hide your pregnancy from your boss and colleagues.

 Read from 5000+ Articles, topics, verified by MYLO.

 Are you aware of these top 10 signs and symptoms of Labor?